0xVolt/create-deep-learning-environments/README.md

    ```

-5. Install `ipykernel` to link our `venv` with a Jupyter kernel (which is another word for environment or runtime).
+5. Install `ipykernel` to link our `venv` with a Jupyter kernel (which is another word for environment or runtime). **This is a one-time installation**.
 We do this with:
    ```shell
    pip install ipykernel
    ```